WELCOME TO INVERSIA

 What of lakes or seas BELOW sea level?
 The Inversian island of Caspia is larger than our Caspian Sea, for that basin is well below Earth's main sea level, the largest such region on Earth; and Caspia's coast follows sea level.
 The dying Aral Sea makes an equally shrunken Inversian island, but not due to its current drought problems: its bed is shallow, so only the deepest part dips below sea level--making a small island on Inversia.

 There are a few Inversian islands where Earth has no water--just a dry valley below sea level, as in Egypt, California, Tunisia, Israel/Jordan, Ethiopia, and Sinkiang.
 All deserts, of course--elsewhere they'd be lakes.
 Well, not quite all.
 I forgot Greenland and Antarctica.
-On Earth, their hearts are depressed by ice to well below sea level; so Inversia has a Greenland Sea where our coastal mountains lie, but it's a mere moat; inside it is a modest Greenland.
+On Earth, their hearts are depressed by ice to well below sea level; so Inversia has a Greenland Sea where our coastal mountains lie, but it's a mere moat; inside it is a modest but truly green Greenland.
 The new Antarctic Ocean also has unexpected land at its heart.

 I've generally gone with the principle that where there's smoke there's fire: if even one reputable map recorded a reef or trench others lacked, I included it.
 Where they disagreed (i.e., everywhere!)
 I made judgment calls.
 I can't claim great accuracy or even consistency--but then, the whole project is insane, of course.